Sugar Futures Continue Slide as Dollar Rises

 Continue Reading Below

-That pressured commodities like coffee, cocoa and sugar, which dropped in the immediate aftermath of the report.
-A weaker dollar in recent months had given some support to an otherwise sluggish sector, analysts say.
+That pressured commodities like cocoa and sugar, which fell after the report.
+A weaker dollar in recent months had given some support to an otherwise sluggish sector, analysts said.

 "We've kind of fizzled out here," said Mike Seery, president of brokerage Seery Futures in Plainfield, Ill.
 "You're seeing a lot of commodities lower across the board."